 - Your right to request the name of the original creditor if different than the current creditor

 If the above information is not provided during the initial contact, it must be sent to you in writing within five days.
 You may dispute all or part of a debt and request more information if you are unsure if you owe the debt or how much you owe.
+A debt collection attorney will be able to help guide you through this process.

 Collection Stops Until Requested Information Is Provided